aorogat/Data-Science-and-Software-Engineering/Developer/README.md

 `Multithreading and Synchronization`,
 `What is after JDK8`,
 `Some tricks`,
-`J2SE packages in general.`,
+`J2SE packages in general.`

 ## Desktop Applications series
 #### 1- Java - GUI - Swing [\[Youtube Playlist\]](https://www.youtube.com/playlist?list=PL73bE5x5W-IA8t-LdfAli-7uM9ctsZzrJ)
+The topics covered are
+`Swing Package`,
+`Components and Containers`,
+`Layout Managers`,
+`Event-Driven Programming`,
+`Bird's Eye view`,
+`GUI Builder Tools`,
+`Graphs`.
-After this level, you will be able to develop desktop applications.
+After this level, you will be able to develop any desktop applications.
+There are 2 projects at the end, one for GUI design and a simple 2D game to apply on the lessons of Graphs.

-#### 2- Java - GUI - Swing [\[Youtube Playlist\]](https://www.youtube.com/playlist?list=PL73bE5x5W-IA8t-LdfAli-7uM9ctsZzrJ)
+#### 2- Java - GUI - JavaFX [\[Youtube Playlist\]](https://www.youtube.com/playlist?list=PL73bE5x5W-IA8t-LdfAli-7uM9ctsZzrJ)
 After this level, you will be able to develop desktop applications with more features.

-## Data Acquisition and storage
+## Data Acquisition and structure
-Data acquisition means reading the data from its source.
+While Data acquisition means reading the data from its source, we mean by structure, how to organize such data in memory.
 Since Developers usually work on companies that have their data stored in databases, Developer recruiters expect your ability to read such data from their database.
 #### 1- Java - Applied Data Structure [\[Youtube Playlist\]](https://www.youtube.com/playlist?list=PL73bE5x5W-ICLzNwt5aAjnstOlqNgtqMJ)
-In this level, you will learn the main data structures like List, Tree and Graph and how to use them.
+In this level, you will learn the main data structures like `List`, `Tree`, `Graph`, `Map`, `Set`, `Hashtable`, and `others` and how to use them.
 This level does not include how these data structures built from Arrays and nodes as well as does not include the theoretical illustration of their corresponding operations.
 #### 2- Database Level (1) – SQL - Java/SQL [\[Youtube Playlist\]]()
 Databases courses usually have diverse topics for different skills such as Data Analysts, Developers and Data Engineers.
 In this course, you will just learn the skills that help you to create a database and access the data you need from the database.
 #### 3- Data Formats XML/JSON/… [\[Youtube Playlist\]]()